 Labour is a democratic socialist party.
 Our policy development process is designed to involve members, local parties, trade unions, socialist societies, elected representatives as well as the wider community.

 Policy is developed through the National Policy Forum (NPF).
 This is a body of over 200 representatives from all the major groups of the Labour Party, from constituency parties and regions to affiliated trade unions, socialist societies, MPs and councillors.
 Its role is to shape the Party’s policy agenda, drawing up policy documents for agreement.

-NPF representatives are placed into one of eight policy commissions that examine specific policy areas; each commission is co-convened by the Shadow Secretary of State and an NEC member.
+NPF representatives are placed onto one of eight policy commissions that examine specific policy areas; each commission is co-convened by a Shadow Secretary of State and an NEC member.

-You can get involved in policy development in your area.
-Find out more about discussions and events happening in your local Labour Party or region on Membersnet.
+You can get involved in policy development both online and in your area.
+Find out more about the eight policy commissions and how to make your submission here.

 We’ll also post the latest news and updates on policy discussions and events happening around the UK here.

-To learn more, members can watch a video webinar about how Labour makes policy and how you can get invoved here.
+To learn more, members can watch a recorded webinar about how Labour makes policy and how you can get involved here.